 Strong Toes and Heels

 Having a strong toe on your boot is one of the most important features you can have.
-Being able to stop yourself from sliding and grapple with the ground is important if you are on icy and rugged terrain.
+This helps protect your toes in case something falls on top.
 With a strong heel, you can stop yourself from slipping backward and maintain your balance with extra support.
+Being able to grapple with the ground and stop yourself from sliding is important if you are on icy and rugged terrain.
 Together, you will be able to get through the toughest treks that the wilderness can provide in the winter months.

 Air Flow Is Essential